 How to convert BEP20 tokens to ERC20 tokens

-1. WhalesHeaven: Our very own decentralized exchange (DEX) platform that’s built as an auction platform, with the platform itself acting as an Escrow.
+1. WhalesHeaven: A decentralized exchange (DEX) platform that’s built as an OTC, with the platform itself acting as an non-custodial validator.
 A user is able to sell USDC, for example, on the BSC network as a BEP20 type token for the same token but as an ERC20.
 What’s interesting about WH is that one of its current methods to swap your tokens for another is its utilization of multi-signature wallets, specifically Threshold Signature multisig wallets, to conduct trades between users.
-Users can trade their tokens from one blockchain for another token on a different blockchain, and all users have to pay for is the transaction fees for the specific token their sending out, and the fees would be at their lowest because of the technology being used.
+Users can trade their tokens from one blockchain for another token on a different blockchain, and all what they have to pay for is the transaction fees for the specific token they are sending out, and the fees would be at their lowest because of the technology being used.

 2. AnySwap: This is a pretty simple and straightforward cryptocurrency bridging platform, where you’d simply connect your wallet, select the token you’d like to swap, the network it’s on, then select on which network you’d like to receive them on, and in this case it would be from BSC to Ethereum, swapping your BEP20 token to an ERC20, or vice-versa.
 One thing to consider here is to see the fee that’ll be taken when the swap happens, as well as if there’s even enough liquidity for the pair you want to utilize.